Incoming college freshmen face a ton of big life changes when heading off to school. Are you up for the challenge?

 Schedules are absolutely key to staying on task and meeting all of your obligations.
 It’s much easier to make it to the gym every week if you’ve carved out a certain time of the week to do so.

-The best thing about schedules is that they are self-perpetuating.
+The best thing about schedules is they're self-perpetuating.
 Once you’re in the habit, it’s a whole lot easier to just stick to your schedule, get things done and keep on going.

 13. Be candid with your roommate(s)